ARTICLE IX WORKING CONDITIONS

 The initial lottery shall be held by November 1st or the first school day thereafter, and all subsequent lotteries on the first of each succeeding month, or the first school day thereafter.

 9.25.4 Seniority List

-The official seniority list shall be maintained by the Assistant Superintendent of Human Resources who shall update the list and furnish two (2) copies to the Association.
-President on December 1st" Each building shall be provided with two (2) copies of the Seniority List and one (1) copy shall be placed in the library, and the other in the Principal's office.
+The official seniority list shall be maintained by the Assistant Superintendent for Human Resources who shall update the list and furnish two (2) copies to the Association President on December 1st.
+Each building shall be provided with two (2) copies of the Seniority List and one (1) copy shall be placed in the library, and the other in the Principal’s office.

 9.26 Administration’s Designated Positions (ADP)

 Special Education teachers who accept employment after January 1, 2003, shall not be permitted to voluntarily transfer for the first three (3) years of employment.
 In addition, Administration’s Designated Positions shall not be posted at the Job Fair.
 Upon written mutual agreement, the Superintendent and the Association may agree to exclude other positions from the voluntary transfer provision.

 A formal mentoring program shall be created with the objective of providing a mentor to every new teacher who requires one.
 The School Committee shall appoint three (3) Mentor Coordinators, one (1) for elementary teachers, one (1) for middle school teachers, and one (1) for high school teachers.
 These Coordinators shall receive an annual stipend of five hundred sixty-three dollars and sixty-six cents ($563.66) each.
 Mentor teachers shall be selected as needed and shall receive an annual stipend of three hundred thirty-eight dollars and twenty cents ($338.20) during years when they serve as mentors.